gitmichaelqiu/LexiGen/README.md

    - Set the API URL dropdown to "GGUF Models" (one of the default options)
    - Select your downloaded model from the dropdown

+".zip" packages in [Releases]((https://github.com/gitmichaelqiu/LexiGen/releases/)) already contains `qwen2.5-3b-instruct-q4_k_m.gguf`, under `Qwen RESEARCH LICENSE AGREEMENT`.
+According to the `License`, you **CANNOT** use it for **COMMERCIAL USE**.
+The user shall be responsible for any consequences caused by using the model out of the LICENSE's rules.

 ### Installation

-1. Download LexiGen from the [releases page](https://github.com/gitmichaelqiu/LexiGen/releases/)
+1. Download LexiGen from the [Releases](https://github.com/gitmichaelqiu/LexiGen/releases/)
 2. Run the installer for your platform
 3. Launch LexiGen